 If I want to get my book to my editor by the end of the semester, for example, I need to set aside an hour each morning dedicated to research, writing, and editing.
 If I want to run a half-marathon, I need to reserve time for long distance training 3-4 times a week.

 By allowing regular time for these important goals, you not only make progress toward accomplishing your task, but you also increase your confidence along the way.
 It’s a win-win!

-Following a daily routine provides stability:
+A daily routine provides stability:

-When we take time to establish a daily routine in our lives, we create a feeling of structure and predictability.
+When we take the time to establish a daily routine in our lives, we create a feeling of structure and predictability.
 We know what we need to accomplish each day, and we’ve discovered the most efficient way to get it all done.
 This stability provides a sense of comfort, so when we’re thrown a curveball, we take it in stride.
 We can fall into our rhythm and quickly find that balance once again.